 If a warm glass of milk doesn’t sound appealing, grab a few cubes of cheese.
-“This protein-packed snack is also full of calcium, magnesium and tryptophan, all of which are necessary for a good night’s sleep,” says Bonnie Taub-Dix, a registered dietitian nutritionist in New York City.
-A 2013 study published in the journal General Dentistry found that eating cheese increases your saliva production, and may therefore help ward off cavities.
+“This protein-packed snack is also full of calcium, magnesium and tryptophan, all of which are necessary for a good night’s sleep,” says Taub-Dix.
+A 2013 study published in the journal General Dentistry found that eating cheese increases your saliva production and may therefore help ward off cavities.
 Another study found that eating two tablespoons of cottage cheese 30 to 60 minutes before bed supports metabolism and muscle recovery.

 As tart cherry juice contains natural sugars, Dilley warns that individuals with diabetes or conditions that make them sensitive to sugar intake should consult their physician before adding this to their daily routine.
 And when purchasing, opt for brands without added sugars.

 Chamomile tea has been used for decades as a sleep aid for its calming and antioxidant properties.
-“It comes from a flower and is full of calming scents,” says Dana Ellis Hunnes, adjunct assistant professor in the Department of Community Health Sciences at UCLA Fielding School of Public Health.
+“It comes from a flower and is full of calming scents,” says Dana Ellis Hunnes, a senior clinical dietitian at the UCLA Medical Center, assistant professor at UCLA Fielding School of Public Health and author of Recipe for Survival.
 Chamomile also contains apigenin, a flavonoid (plant nutrient) that promotes sleepiness, she adds.
-A recent study that examined the effect of chamomile extract on the sleep habits of adults age 60 and older found that when compared to the placebo group, those who drank chamomile had significantly improved sleep quality.
+A 2017 study that examined the effect of chamomile extract on the sleep habits of adults age 60 and older found that when compared to a placebo group, those who drank chamomile had significantly improved sleep quality.